 7. Make Use of Your Hobby

 What do you love doing during your spare time?
 Personally, I love reading inspirational journals and books.
-Getting into the midst of budding authors keep me inspired.
-Probing into great minds enrich my experiences as well.
+Getting into the midst of budding authors keeps me inspired.
+Probing into great minds enriches my experiences as well.

 I copy quotable quotes and inspiring lines and keep them in my conference notebook.
-More oftentimes, I share best lines in the classroom by having them on a tarp and display them on the walls of my classroom.
+More oftentimes, I share the best lines in the classroom by having them on a tarp and displaying them on the walls of my classroom.

 Aside from reading, I also enjoy backyard gardening.
 With limited space at home, I make use of recycled plastic bottles as pots.
 I made them colorful by painting them.

-Besides, backyard gardening and growing flowers are also forms of outdoor exercises.
+Backyard gardening and growing flowers are also forms of outdoor exercise.
 I sweat all over when I cultivate the soil and it makes me feel so good and energized!
-This can perhaps the best role for me when I retire in the field.
+This can perhaps be the best role for me when I retire in the field.